RoboCup-SSL/grSim/INSTALL.md

 ## Notes on the performance

 When running grSim, check the FPS in the status bar.
-If it is running at **60 FPS** or higher everything is ok.
+If it is running at **60 FPS** or higher, everything is ok.
 Otherwise check the graphics card's driver installation and OpenGL settings.